snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Azure-File-Share-connector.md

 ## Prerequisites

-Before setting up the Azure File Share Connector, ensure the following requirements are met:
+Before you begin setup, ensure the following requirements are met:

 ### Azure File Share Configuration
-- Mount your Azure File Share on a device.
+- Your Azure File Share must be mounted on a device.
-- Install and register the Graph Connector Agent (GCA) on the device.
+- Install and register the Graph Connector Agent (GCA) on the same device.

-### User Credentials
+### Credentials
-Use the same credentials for:
+Use the same user credentials for:
 - Mounting the Azure File Share.
 - Running the Graph Connector Agent.
 - Configuring the connector in the Microsoft 365 Admin Center.